henrikstengaard/bestwb-package/README.md

 BestWB Package contains BestWB v1.0 created by Gulliver from EAB.

+With permission from Gulliver it has been converted to a package for HstWB Installer.

 Original version of BestWB can be downloaded from http://lilliput.amiga-projects.net/BestWB.htm.

 ---